Tulikivi’s Russia Exit Activates Saunologia Partnership as Kevo Heater Targets America

 The Tulikivi Kevo Kaarna Classic, a soapstone-clad electric sauna heater headed for UL certification and North American launch.
 Photo: Tulikivi Corporation.

-Tulikivi Corporation, the 130-year-old Finnish soapstone company, disclosed in its Q1 2026 interim report on May 8 that it is running UL safety certification tests on its Kevo electric sauna heater collection with the aim of launching sales in North America during 2026.
-The company also confirmed that it ended all operations in Russia as of April 1.
+Tulikivi Corporation disclosed in its Q1 2026 interim report on May 8 that it is running UL safety certification tests on its Kevo electric sauna heater collection for North American launch during 2026.
+The same report confirmed the company ended all operations in Russia on April 1.
+What the quarterly filing did not mention: that Russia exit appears to clear a condition Dr. Lassi Liikkanen, founder and editor-in-chief of Saunologia, attached in February to a 2026 editorial partnership with Tulikivi.

 Key Facts

 - Company: Tulikivi Corporation (Helsinki: TULAV), headquartered in Juuka, Finland.
-Founded 1980.
 Approximately 250 employees.
 Factories in Juuka, Heinävesi, and Suomussalmi.

 - Q1 2026 net sales: EUR 6.3 million (up 3.8 percent from EUR 6.0 million in Q1 2025)